trpubz/trpubz/README.md

 - 👋 Hi, I’m @trpubz
 - 👀 I’m interested in Fantasy Baseball
-- 🌱 I’m currently learning Data Analytics and Swift
+- 🌱 I have Masters Certificate in Data Analytics.
+I love Swift
 - 💞️ I’m looking to collaborate on a Fantasy Baseball Project and/or SwiftUI
 - 📫 How to reach me [insta](instagram.com/trpubz)